 On this day in history we have been absolutely spoiled with the discovery of an everyday medicine, incredible music and smashed records in sports.
 Check out all that and much more all about March 6!

 Did you know that on this day in 1869, the first periodic table was presented by Dmitri Mendeleev?
 The table appeared in his textbook “The Principles of Chemistry”.

-Keep reading for more facts about March 6
+Keep reading for more interesting facts about March 6th in history!

 His net worth reached $112 billion on this day, which put Bill Gates into second place with a net worth of $90 billion.